No Sugar Granola Bars

 - Remove from the oven – and cool in the pan for 5 minutes.
 Then, cool on a wire rack for another 10 mins.

-- While still slightly warm, using a sharp knife cut into bars, as shown in the video.
+- While still slightly warm, use a sharp knife to cut into bars, as shown in the video.

 - Cool completely.
 Then, store in an airtight container.